 Route: Zermatt → Herbrigg → Zmutt → Zum See → Zermatt

 Valérie Julen is keen to communicate her passion for her region, its nature and culture, to visitors. www.zermatters.ch

-This article is an excerpt from La Réserve Magazine N° 29 by Michel Reybier Hospitality, which you can consult online here.
+This article is an excerpt from La Réserve Magazine N° 29 by Michel Reybier Hospitality.